 Visit Type Definition Standard Mobile Crisis Management Services Mobile crisis services, for adults and children, that are direct and periodic services available at all times, 24 hours a day, 7 days a week, 365 days a year, and primarily delivered face-to-face with the individual and in locations outside the agency's facility.
 Within 2 hours Emergency Services for Mental Health Services to treat a life-threatening condition in which a person is suicidal, homicidal, actively psychotic, displaying disorganized thinking, or reporting hallucinations and delusions that may result in harm to self or harm to others, and/or displaying vegetative signs and is unable to care for self; includes crisis intervention.
-Immediately (available 24 hours a day, 365 days a year) Emergency Services for SUDs Services to treat a life-threatening condition in which the person is - by virtue of their use of alcohol or other drugs - suicidal, homicidal, actively psychotic, displaying disorganized thinking or reporting hallucinations and delusions which may result in self-harm or harm to others, and/or is unable to adequately care for self without supervision due to the effects of chronic substance use; includes crisis intervention.
-Immediately (available 24 hours a day, 365 days a year) Urgent Care Services for Mental Health Services to treat a condition in which a person is not actively suicidal or homicidal, denies having a plan, means or intent for suicide or homicide, but expresses feelings of hopelessness, helplessness or rage; has potential to become actively suicidal or homicidal without immediate intervention; displays a condition which could rapidly deteriorate without immediate intervention; and/or without diversion and intervention, shall progress to the need for emergent services/care.
-Services to treat a condition in which a person has potential to become actively suicidal or homicidal without immediate intervention.
-Within 24 hours
+Immediately (available 24 hours a day, 365 days a year) Emergency Services for SUDs Services to treat a life-threatening condition in which the person is - by virtue of their use of alcohol or other drugs - suicidal, homicidal, actively psychotic, displaying disorganized thinking or reporting hallucinations and delusions which may result in self-harm or harm to others, and/or is unable to Immediately (available 24 hours a day, 365 days a year)